-Standards, ratings & certification
+Standards, ratings, labels & certification

 Green / eco product certification, accreditation, labeling, standards and rating schemes